Harsha-01-cmd/Resulyzer/README.md

 4. Click **Analyze Resumes**
 5. Results appear instantly — predicted role, confidence %, matched & missing skills, and a 0–100 selection score

-> ✅ Resumes are uploaded directly through the browser.
-You do **not** need to put files in any folder.
+> Resumes are uploaded directly through the browser

 ## Use the Java CLI (Optional)